learn-co-curriculum/phase-1-intro-to-context/README.md

 ## Learning Goals

+* Introduce execution context
 * Define the term "record"
 * Define the term "record-oriented programming"

 ## Introduction

 Let's take a moment to appreciate where we are.
 We've reviewed the basic use and creation of functions.
 We've applied these skills in the context of collection-processing methods like `map`, `reduce`, and `forEach`.
 We're now ready to face one of the (infamously) most-challenging parts of JavaScript: working with execution context.

+## Introducing Execution Context

+When JavaScript functions run, they have an associated JavaScript `Object` that goes along with them; this `Object` is known as the function's _execution context_.
+This concept will become clearer as you see it in action in upcoming lessons, but for now just know that the execution context is how JavaScript knows things like what variables are in scope, what methods are available, etc.

 We're going to start this sequence of lessons off by defining five key terms.
-Each will be addressed in depth elsewhere, but we want to give you a survey first so you can say "Oh, this is important" when you see the terms.
+Each will be addressed in depth in upcoming lessons, but we want to introduce them now so you can say "Oh, this is important" when you see them later.

-## Definitions

-1. Execution Context: When JavaScript functions run, they have an associated JavaScript `Object` that goes along with them which they can access by the keyword `this`.
+1. Execution Context: the JavaScript `Object` that goes along with a JavaScript function when it is called and which can be accessed inside the function by using the keyword `this`.
-2. `this`: Inside a function, `this` is the `Object` that represents the function's execution context
+2. `this`: Inside a function, `this` is the `Object` that represents the function's execution context.
+Properties belonging to the execution context `Object` can be accessed using dot notation: `this.propName`.
 3. `call`: This is a method _on a function_ that calls the function, just like `()`.
 You provide a new execution context as the first argument, traditionally called `thisArg`, and the arguments you want to send to the function after the `thisArg`.
-An invocation of `call` looks like:
+An invocation of `call` looks like this:
-   `Calculator.sum.call(multilingualMessages, 1, 2)`
+   `Calculator.sum.call(multilingualMessages, 1, 2)`.
 4. `apply`: This is a method _on a function_ that calls the function, just like `()`.
 You provide a new execution context as the first argument, traditionally called `thisArg`, and the arguments you want to send to the function ***as an `Array`*** after the `thisArg`.
-An invocation of `apply` looks like: `Calculator.sum.apply(multilingualMessages, [1, 2])`
+An invocation of `apply` looks like this: `Calculator.sum.apply(multilingualMessages, [1, 2])`.
-5. `bind`: This method returns _a copy_ of the function but with the execution context "set" to the argument that's passed to `bind`.
-It looks like this:
-   `sayHello.bind(greenFrog)("Hello") //=> "Mr. GreenFrog says *Hello* to you all."`
+5. `bind`: This method returns _a copy_ of the function it's called on, but with the execution context "set" to the argument that's passed to `bind`.
+It looks like this: `sayHello.bind(greenFrog)("Hello") //=> "Mr. GreenFrog says *Hello* to you all."`.

 Printing up these definitions is the only thing _most_ JavaScript documentation does.
 People accept these as truth and shrug and muddle their way through, living in a state of fear when they have to apply these concepts in JavaScript — but that won't be you!

-In this lab, we're going to practice what we've already learned about JavaScript to build a time card application, guided by tests.
+We will cover these concepts in depth soon.
+Before we do that, however, in this lab we'll create some context by practicing what we've already learned about JavaScript to build a time card application.
 This application is an example of a "record-oriented" application, which is quite simply an application that is used to process _records_.
 For this lab, the records are the time cards for each employee.
 Once we have a working application, we'll show how execution context, `this`, `call`, `apply` and `bind` can DRY up our code.

-With these capabilities, we hope you'll learn to love functions even more — maybe even as much as JavaScript does!

 ## Define the Term "Record"